AdobeDocs/analytics.en/help/implement/js-implementation/function-tl.md

 **variableOverrides**

-(Optional, pass null if not using) This lets you change variable values for this single call, It is similar to other AppMeasurement libraries.
+(Optional, pass null if not using) This lets you change variable values for this single call, It is similar to other [!DNL AppMeasurement] libraries.

 **useForcedLinkTracking**